jwkerr/Tabby/README.md

 Once you have reached the .minecraft directory, navigate to `.minecraft/config/Tabby`.
 You will find that there is already a file here named "groups.json", the groups defined by default in this file are staff of the server I develop for, EarthMC.

 You are free to edit this file as you like, however, it is important that you follow the structure I have laid out.
-Below is an example of the "bare minimum":
+Below is a simple example:
 ```json
 [
   {